jaalso/incident-response-labs/README.md

 > 🚨Incident-response-labs

-<br>Forensic investigation · attack simulation · IR reporting · DFIR · Windows forensics | SCI
+Forensic investigation · attack simulation · IR reporting · DFIR · Windows forensics
-<br>All labs conducted in isolated VirtualBox environments or on authorised external targets.  —
+All labs conducted in isolated VirtualBox environments or on authorised external targets.
 No unauthorised systems were accessed.
 All work complies with Swiss law and ethical hacking standards.

 | # | Lab | Tools | Status |